kavigithub/React-Assignment-Proj/Chapter-4/Theory-Assignment/chapter-4-theory.md

 # Is JSX mandatory for React?
-Ans : No, it’s not mandatory.
+Ans : No, it’s not mandatory but its good practice and recommended by react.
 But it will definitely make developer life easy.
 With the help of JSX developer can make user friendly code.

 # Is ES6 mandatory for React?
 ANS : No, but is highly recommendable, with the help of ES6 we can write complex code in readable and more meaning format.